skippyr/becho/PLANNING.md

-Commands like `echo`, `fmt` and `fold` would be used, but they would require complex pipelines, treatments and weird escape sequences to make some interesting interface which would make your project unmaintainable realy quickly, and if you have to mantain a lot of projects including scripts, it can be hard to replan your functions to make different types of interface.
+Commands like `echo`, `fmt` and `fold` would be used, but they would require complex pipelines, treatments and weird escape sequences to make some interesting interface which would make your project unmaintainable really quickly, and if you have to mantain a lot of projects including scripts, it can be hard to replan your functions to make different types of interface.